Infineon/mtb-example-ml-deepcraft-deploy-ready-model/README.md

    Snore detection      | `SNORE_MODEL`
    Gesture detection    | `GESTURE_MODEL`

-   > **Note:** Currently, gesture detection is only supported for the CY8CKIT-062S2-AI kit.
+   > **Note:** Currently, gesture detection is only supported for the CY8CKIT-062S2-AI kit

 2. Open a terminal program and select the KitProg3 COM port.
-Set the serial port parameters to 8N1 and 115200 baud.
+Set the serial port parameters to 8N1 and 115200 baud

 3. Program the board using one of the following:

    <details><summary><b>Using Eclipse IDE</b></summary>

-      1. Select the application project in the Project Explorer.
+      1. Select the application project in the Project Explorer

-      2. In the **Quick Panel**, scroll down, and click **\<Application Name> Program (KitProg3_MiniProg4)**.
+      2. In the **Quick Panel**, scroll down, and click **\<Application Name> Program (KitProg3_MiniProg4)**
    </details>

    <details><summary><b>In other IDEs</b></summary>

    Follow the instructions in your preferred IDE.

    </details>